You can find the necessary information to run circuits on a target system or simulator in two ways:

 View system configuration¶

-View system configuration values by selecting a system on the Quantum services page.
+View system configuration values by selecting a system on the Systems tab of the Services page.
 The three tabs in the Calibration data section let you choose how to view the calibration data; the Map view tab is automatically selected.

 Click the download icon in the upper right of any tab to download a CSV file of calibration data.